 For those selected for the management talent pools, we offer a variety of training programs.
-For example, we collaborate with business schools in Japan, the United States, the United Kingdom, and China to provide off-the-job training programs aimed at cultivating management knowledge and skills and inspiring leadership ambition.
-In FY2023, more than 200 participants took part in these programs.
-We also assign candidates to roles that expand their range of experience as executive leaders based on their individual development plans.
+For example, we collaborate with business schools in Japan, the United States, the United Kingdom, and China to provide off-the-job training programs aimed at cultivating management varying human resources, and a sense of balance to simultaneously handle existing businesses and develop new ones.